catoaune/blog/_posts/2014-11-26-vagrant-quickstart.md

 tags: [vagrant, chef, virtualbox]
 ---

 I have some months of experience working with Vagrant and I think it's owesome!
 Integration with almost all kind of virtualization platforms: VirtalBox, VMware, Docker, AWS EC2, Hyper-V and so on.
-Also it's able to use differente Provisioners: Chef, Puppet, Shell, Docker, Ansible.
+Also it's able to use differente Provisioners: Chef, Puppet, bash, Docker, Ansible.
 I really like it.

 So, when I start working with Vagrant I choose VirtualBox as my virtualization platform and Chef as my provisioner, and when trying different configurations I start finding some tips to share: